-There has been a concerted effort towards greater transparency in spending, while simultaneously preventing wasteful and fruitless expenditure.
-The recently established Tender Committee has greatly improved our transparency and corporate governance structure as a means of alignment and endorsement for major purchases by the group.
+Therehas been a concerted effort towards greater transparency in spending, while simultaneously preventing wasteful and fruitless expenditure.
+The Group Tender Committee continues to significantly improve our transparency and corporate governance structure as a means of alignment and endorsement for major purchases.